 The City Museum is housed in what used to be a Victorian Barracks.
 The permanent displays in the city museum include the A Study in Sherlock: Uncovering the Arthur Conan Doyle Collection on the ground floor.
 Going up to the first floor there is “No Place Like Pompey” which includes 'Living in Portsmouth' this display is a set of rooms set up from different eras.
 There is a 17th century bed chamber, 1871 kitchen, a Victorian parlour, a 1930s kitchen and a 1950s living room.

 The displays continue with a 'Portsmouth at Play' display featuring Portsmouth at play on the beach, in the cinema and on the football field.
 There is also an art gallery in the museum which houses many paintings and postcards depicting scenes of Portsmouth's history.
-The City Records Office is housed in the same building as the museum and contains the City’s archives dating back to the 14th Century.
-There are also a large number of historical books housed here.
+A newer addition is a computer games gallery charting the history of computer games with a chance to try out some old games.